-4 Common Mistakes That Can Kill Your Startup
+4 Common Mistakes that can Kill Your Startup

 It is difficult to bring something to life but ironically it’s quite easy to finish it.
 Same goes with startup too.
 How easy it can be to ruin a startup is almost shocking.
 Ambitious entrepreneurs start up new businesses every year.
 Small business figures, however, also indicate that by the end of their first four years of operation, half will go down.
-Be with us till the end of the blog to refrain yourself from some common startup mistakes that can dramatically kill your startup.
+Be with us till the end of the blog to refrain from some common startup mistakes that can dramatically kill your startup.